ivnod/TechieDelightProblems/README.md

 697. Lexicographic rank of a string
 698. Check children-sum property in a binary tree
 699. Remove all extra spaces from a string

+Completed: :heavy_check_mark:

+1. Find a pair with the given sum in an array :heavy_check_mark:
-700. Determine whether two strings are anagram or not :heavy_check_mark:
+2. Determine whether two strings are anagram or not :heavy_check_mark: